shafreeck/cetcd/README.md

  cetcd is on active development.
 It aims to be used in production environment and to supply full features of etcd.
  **Any issues or pull requests are welcome!**

+## Features
+ * Round-robin load balance and failover
+ * Full support for etcd keys space apis
+ * Multiple concurrent watchers support

 ## Deps
  cetcd use [sds](https://github.com/antirez/sds) as a dynamic string utility.
 It is licensed in sds/LICENSE. sds is interaged in cetcd's source code, so you don't have to install it before.

  [yajl](https://github.com/lloyd/yajl) is a powerful json stream parsing libaray.
 We use the stream apis to parse response from cetcd.
 It is already integrated as a third-party dependency, so you are not necessary to install it before.